SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "entry.questionParsed", same as above, except that the question is run through the parser

-"entry.question", same as "entry.questionHtml", except that newlines and tabs are removed, and the lines are chopped at 70 characters length.
-In addition the question is checked with the legal HTML tags configured in the system (other tags will be removed).
+"entry.question", same as `entry.questionHtml`, except that newlines and tabs are removed, and the lines are chopped at 70 characters length.
+In addition, the question is checked with the legal HTML tags configured in the system (other tags will be removed).

 "entry.link" contains the link to the entry (array)